 5. Enjoy a meal in the World Showcase.

 The pavilions of the World Showcase have amazing table service restaurants that reflect the cuisines from all over the world.
 If you have your mind set on eating at a particular restaurant, make sure you have an Advance Dining Reservation (ADR).
 Many of the eateries are very popular and there may not be room for walk-up patrons.
 Another way to enjoy a nice meal here is to check out the counter service options.
 Each country represented has a counter service alternative that offers a comparable menu.
 I’ve had many great meals at these smaller eateries with a smaller bill too.

 6. Plan a trip during an Epcot festival.

 Consider planning a visit to Epcot to experience the fabulous festivals.
+The Epcot International Festival of the Arts takes place mid January through mid February/ This festival celebrates the arts through cultural food, art and entertainment.
 The Epcot International Flower and Garden Festival takes place during select weeks in the spring and delights guests with amazing character-themed topiaries, innovative gardening and flower displays, a butterfly house, food and drink kiosks around the World Showcase, and exclusive merchandise.
 The Epcot International Food and Wine Festival draws crowds for several weeks in the fall to check out a global marketplace of mouthwatering food, tasty desserts, and creative drinks.
-Plus, let’s not forget about the new International Festival of the Arts taking place mid January through mid February!
-This festival celebrates the arts through cultural food, art and entertainment.
-Festivals and the special events lined up during them are not-to-miss.
+Last, but not least, Epcot International Festival of Holidays is an amazing experience that takes over Epcot during the holiday season with decorations, music, special treats, entertainment and more.